Focused Much Of His Work On Micro-level Theories.

 Q: What are some future directions in micro-level research?

 A: Future research in micro-level sociology is likely to incorporate advances in technology and data analysis.
 Digital trace data, such as social media activity, offers new opportunities for studying social interactions on a large scale.
-Furthermore, interdisciplinary approaches, integrating insights from other fields such as psychology, neuroscience, and anthropology, will likely enrich our understanding of human behavior and social interaction.
+What's more, interdisciplinary approaches, integrating insights from other fields such as psychology, neuroscience, and anthropology, will likely enrich our understanding of human behavior and social interaction.

 Conclusion: The Enduring Significance of Micro-Level Perspectives